ro6i/snugfind.vim/README.md

 ```
 vnoremap <silent> <Leader><Leader> y:FindTextExact <C-R>"<CR>
 ```
-this will silently copy the text that is currently selected (no line breaks) into the default register and use it as an input.
+this will silently copy the text that is currently selected (no line breaks) into the default register and use it as an input for search.